UnivHI-MLib-Arch/ASpace-Docs/Workflow_Manual/Workflows/2-FeatureUpgrades/B1-TestInstance.md

+# Feature Upgrade Process: Section B Part 1: Capture Data from Production and Create Test Instance (or Update Test Instance with Latest Data If It Already Exists)

-# [incomplete draft outline; what steps are present are not necessarily in order]
+**[incomplete draft outline; what steps are present are not necessarily in order]**

 ## Timing